GNRC Investors Have Opportunity to Lead Generac Holdings Inc. Securities Fraud Lawsuit

 Shareholders with $150,000 losses or more are encouraged to contact the firm.

 LOS ANGELES, Jan.
-23, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Generac Holdings Inc. ("Generac" or the "Company") (NYSE: GNRC).
+25, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Generac Holdings Inc. ("Generac" or the "Company") (NYSE: GNRC).

 Class Period: April 29, 2021 – November 1, 2022